Table of Contents[Hide][Show]

 How Does a Clay Bar Work?

-An overspray clay bar works its magic quite impressively.
+A clay bar works its magic quite impressively.

 During the rubbing process, it grabs onto stubborn paint overspray or other bonded particles on your car’s exterior and shears the cars surface materials off without damaging cars’ surfaces with scratches and so on.
+With the correct amount of lubrication applied to the paint surface, in the form of a car detailer spray, car wash shampoo or clay lube, you will be able to address contamination at an effective rate, given that the condition is not too severe.

 Beware though.
 If not used correctly, there can be risks such as micro-marring which could affect your vehicle’s finish adversely.